How Much Deposit Do You Need for a Mortgage UK?

 Track your progress

-Review your savings quarterly.
-As your pot grows, check your updated LTV position using our calculator to see whether you have crossed into a better rate band.
+Check in on your savings every quarter.
+As the pot grows, run your updated LTV through our calculator to see whether you have crossed into a cheaper rate band.

 The LISA penalty to watch for

-If you withdraw from a Lifetime ISA for anything other than buying your first home (or retirement after age 60), you will face a 25% penalty on the amount withdrawn.
-That means you lose the government bonus and a portion of your own savings.
-Only use a LISA if you are confident you will be purchasing a qualifying property worth £450,000 or less.
+Take money out of a Lifetime ISA for any reason other than your first home (or retirement from age 60) and you pay a 25% penalty on the amount you withdraw.
+You lose the government bonus and a slice of your own savings with it.
+Only pay into a LISA if you are confident you will buy a qualifying property worth £450,000 or less.

 Gifted deposits and family support

-A gifted deposit is money given to you by a family member, usually a parent or grandparent, to help you buy a property.
-Gifted deposits are common in the UK and most mainstream lenders accept them, provided certain conditions are met.
+A gifted deposit is money a family member gives you, usually a parent or grandparent, to put towards buying a property.
+They are common in the UK, and most mainstream lenders accept them as long as a few conditions are met.

-A gifted deposit is money given to you by a family member, usually a parent or grandparent, to help you buy a property.
-Gifted deposits are common in the UK and most mainstream lenders accept them, provided certain conditions are met.
-If you are a first-time buyer relying on family help, it is important to understand what lenders require.
+A gifted deposit is money a family member gives you, usually a parent or grandparent, to put towards buying a property.
+They are common in the UK, and most mainstream lenders accept them as long as a few conditions are met.
+If you are a first-time buyer leaning on family help, it pays to know what lenders will ask for.

 Gifted deposit letter